 Boards typically meet two to three times per academic year (i.e., between ICC meetings).
 Meetings are chaired by one Moderator, in coordination with one Secretary.
 Both positions are elected at the first board meeting.
 Moderators are responsible for reporting on their respective boards’ activities at subsequent general council meetings.

 A fifth major standing committee, the Executive Committee, is made up of board Moderators and Secretaries, plus the Principal, Council Secretary and Speakers.
 It meets prior to each general council meeting to set the agenda.

-Each voting member of the ICC is expected to participate on at least two Boards and/or Committees.
-To participate in a given committee, as a voting member, you should also be a member of any overarching standing committee, plus the respective Board.
+Each voting member of ICC is expected to participate on at least one of the four boards.
+To participate in a given subcommittee, as a voting member, you should also be a member of any overarching standing committee/board (e.g., Bursary Subcommittee < RAAC < Student Affairs Board).
 Please complete the form below to indicate your preferences.